hldohaga/upfnabp/final227.md

 makes UPF more inevitable due to changes to arrangements for meals,equipment, resources and skills.

-### Political social and economic Dimbleby, Tulleken
+###
-Food System and regulation Colombet nutrition transition
+Food System, Regulation Politics and Economics

 The mid operational level is where systems thinking enables construction of a socially and politically aware system.